Macrometacorp/docs/docs/streams/subscriptions.md

 ### Limitations of Key_Shared Subscriptions

-When you use Key_Shared type, be aware that:
+When you use key_shared subscriptions, be aware that:

 -You need to specify a key or orderingKey for messages.
 -You cannot use cumulative acknowledgment with Key_Shared type.